 Jaitley’s made another strange claim: he maintained that the pace of construction of rural roads under the Pradhan Mantri Gram Sadak Yojana had reached 133 km per day during 2016-17.
 This fact sits uneasily with roads minister Nitin Gadkari’s admission a couple of months ago that his ministry was unable to meet the highway construction target of 40km every day.

 The political framework also probably stayed the finance minister’s hand from slashing corporate tax rates further, as had been promised in last year’s budget.
 In a year when demonetisation has affected millions of livelihoods and the ruling Bharatiya Janata Party wants to win Uttar Pradesh elections, the optics of helping large corporates could be a recipe for electoral hara-kiri.
-A rising stock index is often mistaken for economic health.

 He has instead cut tax rates for micro, small, and medium-scale enterprises with annual turnover up to Rs50 crore.
 His contention: their effective tax rate is higher than large companies and it is these units which actually create employment at the grass-roots level.

 Arun Jaitley’s budget for 2017-18 pushes the political messaging of demonetisation further.
 He has painted a multi-hued picture that appeals to the stock market investor, because a rising stock index is often mistaken for economic health.
 His brushstrokes also strive to attract voters in various states by not only promising employment and income opportunities but also by painting the government as pro-disenfranchised and anti-privileged.